cihataltindal/ecomFirstProject/README.md

 # ecomFirstProject
-We are trying to develop our development skill with this ecom project.
+We are trying to enhance our development skill with this ecom project.
 If you interest our project contact us.